 What happened was that I discarded the morals which had been taught to me and learned instead to live by my own values.
 Love.
 Freedom.
 Honesty.
 And lots of compassion.
 I had to… in order to learn to like myself.
 In order to get good self-esteem.
 When you are controversial because of who you are or what you do, it’s hard to have good self esteem.
 But if you manage it in the face of all opposition, it is because you have learned to forgive yourself.
 Every mistake, every piece of pain you caused to others and to yourself.
 You have to feel real compassion for the human condition.
 You have to know you are worthy no matter what others think, simply because you exist.
 And you can’t do that in exclusion… because when you feel compassion it is not only for yourself, it is for everyone, because the whole world is a mirror and those who judge others are those who judge themselves in the harshest terms.

 Little did I know that in working tirelessly to get good self-esteem, I would become as honest as I am today.
 Because here’s another thing.
 Good self-esteem is being able to stand for who you are and what you do, in the face of criticism.
 But not from a position of utter denial.
 On the contrary.
 Because good self-esteem is also being able to admit mistakes.
+And then you have to wade through accountability.
 It is above all, the strength to be absolutely vulnerable.
 To be absolutely you even in the face of the most diabolical and hurtful judgment.
 And to know deep inside that when people think you are weak because you are vulnerable, you are actually the strongest you have ever been.

 But we don’t know who we really are and how strong we are until we are tested.
 And I see more tests coming over the horizon.
 My thumbs are hurting and my past me is whispering in my ear.
 She’s saying to me, watch out, danger is coming.
 Rejection is coming.
 Conflict is coming.